xoidlabs/xoid/docs/recipes/dynamic-functions-with-fixed-references.md

 }, [props.number])
 ```

-Perhaps our requirements somehow led us to attaching the listener only once, and removing it only once when the component is unmounted.
+Let's assume that our requirements somehow led us to attach the listener only once, and remove it only once when the component is unmounted.
 This could be achieved with React's manners, as the following.

 ```js
 //inside React